Characters of Final Fantasy VIII

-Final Fantasy VIII, a 1999 best-selling role-playing video game by Squaresoft, features an elite group of mercenaries called "SeeD", as well as soldiers, rebels, and political leaders of various nations and cities.
-Thirteen weeks after its release, the title had earned more than US$50 million in sales, making it the fastest selling Final Fantasy title at the time.
+Final Fantasy VIII, a 1999 role-playing video game by Squaresoft, features "SeeD", an elite group of mercenaries, as well as soldiers, rebels, and political leaders of various nations and cities.
+Thirteen weeks after its release, it had earned more than US$50 million in sales, making it the fastest selling Final Fantasy title at the time.
 The game has shipped 8.15 million units worldwide as of March 2003.
-Additionally, Final Fantasy VIII was voted the 22nd-best game of all time by readers of the Japanese magazine Famitsu in 2006.
-The game's characters were created by Tetsuya Nomura, and are the first in the series to be realistically proportioned in all aspects of the game.
+Additionally, Final Fantasy VIII was voted the 22nd-best game of all time by readers of Famitsu in 2006.
+The game's characters were created by Tetsuya Nomura, and were the first in the series to be realistically proportioned in all aspects.
 This graphical shift, as well as the cast itself, has received generally positive reviews from gaming magazines and websites.

 The six main playable characters in Final Fantasy VIII are Squall Leonhart, a loner who avoids vulnerability by focusing on his duty; Rinoa Heartilly, an outspoken and passionate young woman who follows her heart; Quistis Trepe, an instructor with a serious yet patient attitude; Zell Dincht, an energetic martial artist with a fondness for hot dogs; Selphie Tilmitt, a cheerful girl who loves trains and flies the airship Ragnarok; and Irvine Kinneas, a marksman and womanizer who uses his charm to mask his insecurities.
 Temporarily playable characters include Laguna Loire, Kiros Seagill, and Ward Zabac, who appear in "flashback" sequences; SeeD cadet-turned-antagonist Seifer Almasy; and sorceress Edea Kramer.
 The main antagonist is Ultimecia, a sorceress from the future who wishes to compress time.